-Phrases like estate-tax portability, possible reunification of the gift- and estate-tax exemption, charitable lead trusts, grantor-retained annuity trusts, installment sale to an intentionally defective trust (IDIT sale) and enhanced generation-skipping transfer tax plan-they had confused Big Mike and made his head spin (even though they were all effective alternatives that had worked for many of my clients in one form or another).
+Phrases like estate-tax portability, possible reunification of the gift- and estate-tax exemption, charitable lead trusts, grantor-retained annuity and enhanced generation-skipping transfer tax plan-they had confused Big Mike and made his head spin (even though they were all effective alternatives that had worked for many of my clients in one form or another).
 But what had finally pushed him over the edge was when he heard that the government could pass legislation changing the carefully planned strategies we had designed.
 That was it for Big Mike.
 The meeting was over.